 - Ceramics/Clay: All original clay and porcelain work other than jewelry.
 No machine-made or mass produced work is permitted.
 If multiple pieces of the same design are displayed, each piece must be signed.

-- Glass: No forms of mass production are permitted.
+Glass: Hand-blown or fused.
+No forms of mass production are permitted.

-- Works on Paper (Drawing/Graphics/Printmaking): Printed or hand drawn works for which the artist’s hand manipulated the paper, plates, stones or screens, and which have been properly signed and numbered as a limited edition.
+Works on Paper (Drawing/Graphics/Printmaking/Digital): Printed or hand drawn works for which the artist’s hand manipulated the paper, plates, stones or screens.
+In addition, any original work for which the artist, using a computer, executed the original image or the manipulation of other original source material.
+All works must have been signed and numbered as a limited editions, signed and numbered on archival quality materials.
 All photogravure, photocopy, and/or offset reproductions will be rejected.
 Printmakers are required to disclose both their creative and printmaking processes.
-Pastel artists should apply in Painting.
+Note: Traditional photographs taken through a digital media should apply in the photography category.
+Pastel artists should apply in Painting

 Best of Show – $400

 Best 3D Artist – $300